 This quick and easy Crustless Spinach Quiche recipe is a healthier, fuss-free alternative to the classic!
 Loaded with veggies and packed with bacon, this egg casserole is heavy on the flavor and lighter on the calories and carbs!
-It’s the perfect low-carb option for breakfast, brunch and even dinner!
+It’s the perfect low-carb egg recipe for breakfast, brunch and even dinner!
 Plus, it’s a great way to use up your favorite vegetables, leftover meats and pantry seasonings!

 Update: This post was originally published in April 2020.
 I made updates to the post below to include more information about a crustless quiche.
 I also added a recipe video to show you how quick and easy this low-carb quiche is to make!

 Crustless Spinach Quiche with Bacon

 If you love creamy, custardy eggs, but hate the hassle of pie crusts, I have the perfect quiche recipe for you!

 Fluffy, rich and delicate egg custard flavored with a touch of spicy red pepper flakes, aromatic garlic and tangy dijon mustard; layered with crispy, meaty bacon, tender spinach, sharp white cheddar and creamy, nutty gruyere cheese.
 This crustless spinach and bacon quiche is hearty, filling and bursting with flavor, yet lighter and healthier than the classic alternative!

 With only 15 minutes of hands-on-prep time required, this crustless spinach quiche is perfect for entertaining, yet easy and fast enough for a lazy breakfast or brunch with the family!
 Bonus, it can be made in advance and freezes beautifully!

 - Extremely quick to prepare!
 This crustless quiche only requires 15 of hands on preparation!

 - Easier than classic quiche!
 Since there is no blind-baking the pie crust, this quiche is foolproof and very straight forward to make!